RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-15-Why-I-hate-Windows.md

 <div class="image-caption">Taskbar is a terrible design.</div>
 {:/nomarkdown}

-The taskbar in the notification area are in the same GUI widget, which means that as the notification area grows you get less space to show where apps are.
+The taskbar and the notification area are in the same GUI widget, which means that as the notification area grows you get less space to show where apps are.
 If you use the combined option then you lose track of where specific windows are, and it makes it more difficult to select the appropriate window.

 ## Alt-Tab